-Join Dan Violet Sagmiller for an in-depth discussion in this video Using the exercise files, part of Unity 5: Build a Real-Time Strategy Game.
+Join Dan Violet Sagmiller for an in-depth discussion in this video Using the exercise files, part of Build a Real-Time Strategy Game with Unity 5.

 - [Voiceover] While we provide enough information that you could build this game from scratch, if you're a member of Lynda.com, you have access to the exercise files and resources used throughout this course.
 Once you've downloaded the files and unzipped them, you'll find folders for each chapter.
 And inside each chapter folder, you'll find numbered folders relating to the video you're watching.
 There's a separate folder for nearly all the videos.
 From Unity, you can choose to open a new project, and then, select the chapter folder and the video folder, and underneath there, you'll find Unity 3D RTS.